Matlemad/Pandemic/P2P_README.md

 2. In app: "Trova Stanze" → "📶 Connetti manualmente a Venue Host"
 3. Enter IP and port

+### File Synchronization

+**How it works:**
+- When you join a room, you immediately receive all existing files (host + peers)
+- Files shared before you join are visible when you enter
+- Host files persist across sessions (saved to disk)
+- Peer files are session-based (removed when peer disconnects)
+- When you leave and return, host files are still visible

+**Download behavior:**
+- Downloaded files are automatically saved to Library
+- Full file titles are preserved (e.g., "8.
+La Zanzara" not "8")
+- Files are saved to `<documentDirectory>/library/`
+- Metadata (title, artist, duration) is extracted and stored

 ### Testing Cross-Platform

 1. **Start Venue Host** on laptop connected to Wi-Fi: